Showing top 0 results 0 results found

 The winning combination of jabs and right hooks

 When it comes to creating a value in your content, I want to show you two paths you can choose.
 Let’s take video content for example.

 You have a YouTube channel and you want to make a video of a book review.
 Putting a link to the book under your video will not make people pay any extra by using it, but you get a commission from Amazon.
 There are two choices of making this video.

 You make a 2 minutes video in your room, where everyone can see your bathroom door in the back, and the quality of the video seems to be from the 90’s.

 In the video you mostly use phrases like: “this book is great, buy it and you’ll be successful in your life.”
 “You should really trust me on this one!”
 “This book changed my life.
 So go and get it now, the link is under the video!”
 “Oh, and don’t forget to subscribe!”
 Sounds familiar?

 You buy video equipment, consider the scenery, learn how to edit your sound and write a meaningful script that will actually teach people things.
 You give them some tidbits from the book or a quick sneak peak of a strategy used in the book.
-And you can constantly go with this strategy with no exceptions.
+To further enhance the production value and make your content more engaging, you can incorporate stock music as a background element in your video.
+This added touch can make your video stand out and keep viewers interested.
+You can constantly go with this strategy with no exceptions.

 First option is the one when you don’t give anything valuable to people but you want something back in return.
 You want them to use your link to buy a book so you can get a commission.
 It’s a right hook only.
 And it won’t get you anywhere in a long term.